-For families living in Idaho, the state offers protection and programs like Idaho debt consolidation programs, or other debt relief plans.
+For families living in Idaho, the state offers protection and programs like debt consolidation programs, or other debt relief plans in Idaho.
 Understanding the state’s statutes of limitations is important to knowing your rights under the consumer protection laws.
 Although it varies state by state, the statutes of limitations is a specific limitation on the time in which creditors can file legal action against you for past due debts.
-In Idaho, the statutes of limitations on outstanding debts include:
+In Idaho, the statutes of limitations on outstanding credit card debts include:

 Additionally, the state’s Idaho Collection Agency Act ensures that collection efforts conform to established norms and procedures that limit the hours and places they can call to reach you for a payment.

 Idaho follows the set of laws known as the Fair Debt Collection Practices Act.

 A debt collector cannot send mail or call a debtor at work unless a good-faith effort has been made to contact debtor at home and that effort has failed.

 Maximum Interest Rate a Collection Agency Can Charge in Idaho: 6%

 Idaho Wage Protection: 100% protection for 60 days.